| COMMUNITY DEVELOPMENT & IMPACT MODEL

 links to downloadable PDF files for the various chapters of the original

-research report.
-The core of the historical document below is the section entitled: "Towards A New Model for Community Evaluation"
+"Towards A New Model for Community Evaluation"

 .